disrpt/sharedtask2023/data/README.md

 - label&rarr;  Label to predict, maximum 2 level of sub-label

 ## Syntactic parsing
-Some languages allow multi-words contraction :
+Some languages allow multi-word contraction :
     - English: `that's` &rarr; `that` + `is`
     - German: `im` &rarr; `in` + `dem`
     ...